Those in the restaurant industry are familiar with the oft-repeated stat:

 So what is “right”?
 Who are these mythical people?

 That depends on your bar or restaurant.
 But as the hiring manager or proprietor, you know the culture you want for your restaurant.
 You know what personalities will mesh well with the existing employees.

 There’s no hard-and-fast rule here.
 You’ve got to hire the best people you can.
 And ferreting those out of the woodwork is what makes a good bar manager a good bar manager.

 Don’t put too high a premium on experience.
 People can be trained.
 Positivity and enthusiasm are worth five times more.
 Because they can’t be taught.

 Hire bright-eyed folks who are actually happy to walk into work and invest in them with training.
-They'll save you on overhead expenses in the long run.

 Use a Food Cost Calculator 👈